-Research and development expenses increased by \$1.7 million, or 13.1%, to \$14.6 million for the six months ended June 30, 2023, from \$12.9 million for the six months ended June 30, 2022.
-This increase was primarily attributable to \$1.1 million in increased personnel costs and \$0.7 million in increased clinical study costs.
+Research and development expenses increased by \$2.3 million to \$13.2 million for the six months ended June 30, 2021, from \$10.9 million for the six months ended June 30, 2020, an increase of 22%.
+This increase was primarily attributable to an increase of \$0.7 million in personnel costs due primarily to increased personnel headcount and reinstatement of incentive pay, increased material costs of \$1.4 million, which included \$0.7 million in expensed LALs, as well as an increase in stock-based compensation expense of \$0.2 million.